 Springfree is pretty much the leader in trampoline safety and quality.

-The good: No dangerous springs, no metal near the jumping area, good pole curvature, and a net that’s attached to the mat.
+The good: No dangerous springs, no metal near the jumping area, good pole curvature, and a net that’s attached to the jumping mat.
+High-quality powder quoted galvanized steel frame.

 The not-so-good: Springfree isn’t cheap.